rnaveensrinivas/git/README.md

 ## Configure Git

 ### Set User Information
-Set your name and email, which will be recorded with your commits:
+Set your name and email, which will be recorded with your commits and also third-party services require them:
 ```bash
 $ git config --global user.name "Naveen Srinivas"
 $ git config --global user.email "tonaveensrinivas@gmail.com"
 ```
-Use the `--global` flag to apply these settings globally or omit it for repository-specific settings.
+Use the `--global` flag to apply these settings globally (modifies the `~/.gitconfig file`) or omit it for repository-specific settings.

 ### Set Your Preferred Editor
 Configure the default text editor for Git (e.g., VS Code):